versionpress/versionpress/docs/Dev-Setup.md

 - [Gulp](http://gulpjs.com/) (globally)

-## Project checkout

-1. Clone [the repo](https://github.com/versionpress/versionpress) into some **project folder**, e.g., `/Users/you/Projects/versionpress`.
+## Checkout & build

-    - This is NOT under `wp-content` of some WordPress installation.
-Test site lives separately and you'll set it up later.
+1. **Clone the repo** to a project folder like `/Users/you/Projects/versionpress`.
+Note that this is _not_ under `wp-content` of a WordPress site; you'll set up a test site later.
-2. Run `npm install` in the project root.
+2. **Run `npm install`** in the project root.
+This downloads dev dependencies and builds the project.

-This will download all sorts of dev dependencies and build the project.
-At this point, the `plugins/versionpress` can be copied to a WP site for testing (more on that later).
+3. If impatient, you can now **copy the `plugins/versionpress` folder to some WordPress site** for testing.
+There are better ways though, see below.

 The sources contain two main parts: